During the eight-week summer excavation season guided tours take place at 11am, 1pm and 3pm on weekdays and 11am and 3pm at weekends.

 For 2019, we are asking tour guides not to add their clients on to the official site tours.
 Instead, operators should guide their own groups.
-There will be information boards around the site (and multilingual texts available from the site shop).
+There are information boards around the site.

 - Tours are free if you guide your groups yourself, but please ask your guests to consider a donation – we depend hugely on visitor support.
 It makes up 80 per cent of our funding.
 In addition, please encourage your guests to buy the guidebook.